semuxproject/sips/proposals/001/honeycrypto.md

 #### Listings
 Community is constantly asking for more exchanges.
 While we have some budget already for tier-3 exchanges (ie: the famous 4.2mil DOTs for Cryptopia), I'll propose to try to get listed in Binance DEX considering it a tier-1 exchange.
 From public AMA with CZ_binance we know that listing in this DEX may cost as high as $100K USD or 500K SEM.

+Please note that here is no guarantee neither of listing, nor of the listing fee size.
+The mentioned choices come from community feedback in our official Discord channel.
+There is a high chance that Semux won't ever be listed in any of the mentioned above exchanges if they won't live up to our expectations and goals, or if Semux project won't pass their requirements.

+Mentioned budget will be used to pay the integration costs of non-standard Semux blockchain of any exchanges ready for partnership with Semux project.

 TOTAL: **500K SEM**